thosgood/this-weeks-finds/markdown/151-200/week195.md

 what sort of physics this gives.

-People also like to study superstring theory on spacetimes of the form R^4^ x O. But superstring theory lives in 10 dimensions, and 4 + 6 = 10, so here O should be a 6-dimensional manifold.
-The kind of 6-dimensional manifold that works is called a \"Calabi-Yau manifold\".
+People also like to study superstring theory on spacetimes of the form R^4 x O. But superstring theory lives in 10 dimensions, and 4 + 6 = 10, so here O should be a 6-dimensional manifold.
+The kind of 6-dimensional manifold that works is called a "Calabi-Yau manifold".

-These ideas are related, because M-theory on R^4^ x N is sort of like heterotic string theory on R^4^ x O when N = O x \[0,1\].
-But, M-theory on R^4^ x N has an extra adjustable parameter due to the length of the interval \[0,1\].
-This lets you make gravity weaker than the other forces, which you can\'t do in heterotic string theory.
+These ideas are related, because M-theory on R^4 x N is sort of like heterotic string theory on R^4 x O when N = O x \[0,1\].
+But, M-theory on R^4 x N has an extra adjustable parameter due to the length of the interval \[0,1\].
+This lets you make gravity weaker than the other forces, which you can't do in heterotic string theory.

 At least this is what my sources tell me!
-I don\'t understand all of this, so it could be a bit wrong.
+I don't understand all of this, so it could be a bit wrong.
 But I think I understand how G2 manifolds and Calabi-Yau manifolds are related, and why O being a Calabi-Yau manifold makes O x \[0,1\] into a G2-manifold.
-So, I\'ll explain that.
+So, I'll explain that.

 The key principle to keep in mind is that any type of structure you can put on a real inner product space yields a type of Riemannian manifold.
-Each tangent space of a Riemannian manifold is a real inner product space, and there\'s a god-given way to parallel transport tangent vectors on a Riemannian manifold.
-So, if X is some type of structure you can put on a real inner product space, you can define an \"X-manifold\" to be a Riemannian manifold where each tangent space has an X-structure\... in a way that\'s preserved by parallel transport!
+Each tangent space of a Riemannian manifold is a real inner product space, and there's a god-given way to parallel transport tangent vectors on a Riemannian manifold.
+So, if X is some type of structure you can put on a real inner product space, you can define an "X-manifold" to be a Riemannian manifold where each tangent space has an X-structure... in a way that's preserved by parallel transport!

-For example, X could be a \"Hermitian structure\" - a way of making a real inner product space into a *complex* inner product space.
-Then an X-manifold is called a \"Kaehler manifold\".
+For example, X could be a "Hermitian structure" - a way of making a real inner product space into a *complex* inner product space.
+Then an X-manifold is called a "Kaehler manifold".

-When we parallel transport a vector around a loop in a n-dimensional Riemannian manifold, it can be rotated or reflected.
+When we parallel transport a vector around a loop in a $n$-dimensional Riemannian manifold, it can be rotated or reflected.
 In more jargonesgue jargon, the holonomy around a loop defines an element of the group O(n).
-But when your manifold is a Kaehler manifold, each tangent space becomes a complex inner product space of dimension n/2, in a way that\'s preserved by parallel transport.
+But when your manifold is a Kaehler manifold, each tangent space becomes a complex inner product space of dimension n/2, in a way that's preserved by parallel transport.
 So, the holonomy around any loop must lie in the unitary group U(n/2).

-There\'s a converse to this, as well!
+There's a converse to this, as well!
 So a Kaehler manifold is just a Riemannian manifold where the holonomies all lie in U(n/2).

 And this is how it usually works - or *always*, if you take care to include all the necessary fine print.
-Thus many sorts of X-manifolds are called \"manifolds with special holonomy\".
+Thus many sorts of X-manifolds are called "manifolds with special holonomy".
 See:

 8\) Dominic Joyce, Compact Manifolds with Special Holonomy, Oxford U.
 Press, Oxford, 2000.

-For example, suppose X is a \"quaternionic structure\" - a way of making a real inner product space into a quaternionic inner product space.
-Then an X-manifold is called a \"hyperKaehler manifold\", and this just one where the holonomies lie in the quaternionic unitary group Sp(n/4).
+For example, suppose X is a "quaternionic structure" - a way of making a real inner product space into a quaternionic inner product space.
+Then an X-manifold is called a "hyperKaehler manifold", and this just one where the holonomies lie in the quaternionic unitary group Sp(n/4).

 Or, suppose X is a Hermitian structure together with an n/2-form.
-Then an X-manifold is called a \"Calabi-Yau manifold\".
+Then an X-manifold is called a "Calabi-Yau manifold".
 This concept of Calabi-Yau manifold works in any even dimension, while before I was just talking about 6-dimensional ones!
 For parallel transport around a loop to preserve an n/2-form as well as a Hermitian structure, the holonomy